Confidentiality is a priority at all Great River Health System locations.

 the provider to communicate about your evaluation to your referring provider.

-Information you give to Great River Health System will be protected according
+Information you give to the health system will be protected according

 to state and federal law.